 Universal Credit is a new type of benefit designed to support people who are on a low income or out of work.
-It will replace six existing benefits and is currently being rolled out across the UK.
 The new system is based on a single monthly payment, transferred directly into a bank account.

 - Job Seekers Allowance

 - Income Support

 - Housing Benefit